 Scholarly and creative work of the professional development type are those scholarly and creative activities undertaken by educators to improve their disciplinary knowledge, competence, or skills.

-4. Examples of scholarly/creative work in each category include, but are not limited to, the following: (Link to list on Provost Office website ).
+4. Examples of scholarly/creative work in each category include, but are not limited to the following examples of faculty responsibilities in the area of scholarly/creative activity.
 Colleges and units can add items as long as they adhere to the category definitions.
 Teaching and services activities should not be listed as examples of scholarly/creative activities.
 If a faculty member feels a specific scholarly undertaking should be part of a different category, they can appeal to the Dean of the college/library.
 If a unit believes that a specific scholarly activity should be permanently part of a different category then they can seek approval from the University Personnel Review Committee.

 5. Standards for Tenure, Promotion, and Annual Review